Alfresco/docs-alfresco/aws-s3/latest/index.md

 The AWS SDK provides better support, stability, and extensibility for developers, and is more actively maintained.

->**Important:** The S3 Connector 5.1 module can be applied to Alfresco Content Services 7.2 or later.
+>**Important:** The S3 Connector 6.0 module can be applied to Alfresco Content Services 23.1.

 >**Important:** To leverage the full capabilities, it's recommended to run your Alfresco Content Services instance on
 >Amazon's Elastic Compute Cloud (EC2), connected to Amazon's Simple Storage Service (S3).
 From S3 Connector 2.1 you can